theCmaker/ZZ3_project/README.md

 Development was made with the C++ programming language.
 We provide text output for all our executables.
 But we also have some adapters for LaTeX code output (with TikZ) on spatial and temporal points of view.

 This project is under GPLv3 licence as it uses [BRKGA](https://github.com/rfrancotoso/brkgaAPI) as a dependency.

+You will need [CMake](https://cmake.org/) and [Doxygen](http://www.stack.nl/~dimitri/doxygen/).

+To compile the executables, please run the following command: `(test -d build || mkdir build) && cd build && cmake .. && make all`.

+To build the doc, run the previous command and then `make doc`.
+Resulting files will be in `doc/html`.